GalvanizedSoftware/Beethoven/README.md

 Inheritance can lead to a vast class inheritance strucure.

 The starting point of this project was the fluent programming style to import code.
-But it turned out there were amny more possibilities ...
+But it turned out there were many more possibilities ...

 ## Fluent programming style
 ```C#